 The State of Wyoming was admitted to the Society in 1956, followed by the State of Iowa in 1959, making it an eight-state, regional association.

 The Henry O. Marsh Resident Paper Awards Program was initiated in 1981 with the first award presented in 1982.
-This annual event invites four Residents to present their winning papers at the Annual Meeting, where they’re awarded $500 and a plaque.
+This annual event invites Residents to present their winning papers at the Annual Meeting, where they receive a monetary award and plaque.

 For many years, the Annual Meeting has complemented its program with a popular and unique feature called Pathology Unknowns.
-The presentation encourages a competition among attendees to properly diagnosis a complex or complicated orthopaedic pathology.
-The Scientific Program Chair elects a presenter who is outstanding in orthopaedic pathology.
+The presentation encourages a competition among attendees to properly diagnosis a complex or complicated orthopedic pathology.
+The Scientific Program Chair elects a presenter who is outstanding in orthopedic pathology.